lhbikos/ReC_Psychometrics/docs/04-Validity.md

 |Employee selection tests|decision made by a search committee |subsequent retention or promotion of the selected employee|
 |Assessment of depression severity (shorter or cheaper)|diagnosis from a mental health professional; correlation with an established measure|inpatient hospitalization or act of self-harm|

 **Contrasted groups** is a specific type of criterion-related validity.
-Clearly differentiated groups (e.g., sales clerks versus excutives; engineers versus musicians) are chosen to see if exam performance or profiles differ in predictable ways.
+Clearly differentiated groups (e.g., salesclerks versus executives; engineers versus musicians) are chosen to see if exam performance or profiles differ in predictable ways.

 **Criterion contamination** occurs when test scores, themselves, are used to make decisions about the criteria.
 To prevent this: